Fireside #4

-February on our back porch -- it snowed on the 8th; it iced on the 25th
+February on our back porch -- it snowed on

-(Follows is a synopsis of our fourth study together on February 8, 2003.
+(Follows is a synopsis of our fourth study together on February 8,

 In order to see words highlighted below as they are written in Greek--

-you must first download a short, free program for viewing in Greek/Hebrew HERE)
+you must first download a short, free program for viewing in Greek/Hebrew

 John 1:6-11

-Tonight we will be continuing our study of my own personal favorite book of the Bible, the incredible book of John, in the New Testament.
+Tonight we will be continuing our study of my own personal favorite book of the Bible, the incredible book of John in the New Testament.
 Would anyone like to catch the others up to where we all are?

-Well, we have learned that the author of this book and later apostle, John of Zebedee, has written quite eloquently and deeply here concerning the person and divinity of Jesus Christ, in the opening five verses of his book .
+Indeed, we have learned that the author of this book and later apostle, John of Zebedee, has written quite eloquently and deeply here concerning the person and divinity of Jesus Christ, in the opening five verses of his book .
 In those first five verses John has given us a great amount of information.
 In fact, one could conceivably study those first five verses indefinitely, I think, without ever exhausting all that he is revealing to us there.
 At the end of his book John writes that what he has written is but the tip of what has occurred, but that he chose these few things to write about so that in reading about them, we might "believe."

 Why do you think this is important to John?